 I’m going to be doing more in depth tips for Pinterest, but the first and most important tip is that you should be pinning regularly.
 It’s like with any content sharing site: your content can’t be seen if you’re not posting the content…

-Before we get into the nitty gritty of Tailwind, if you click THIS LINK*, you can get a free month of Tailwind and – full disclosure – I get a small credit on my account for referring you.
+Before we get into the nitty gritty of Tailwind, you can click THIS LINK* to get a free month of Tailwind and – full disclosure – I get a small credit on my account for referring you.
 So it’s a win-win!
 This is not a sponsored post: I have used Tailwind since November ’16, I pay for it myself, and I genuinely love it.
-You can try a month for free to see how you get on with the platform, and then after that it’s $13 a month which I think is a bargain for the information and benefits it provides.
+You can try a month for free to see how you get on with the platform, and then after that it’s about $13 a month which I think is a bargain for the information and benefits it provides.

 I’ve put some screenshots below from my Pinterest analytics, showing how my average monthly views/engagement (left) and my website visits (right) have increased drastically since I started using Tailwind.
 I don’t like to toot my own horn but a 313% increase of average monthly views of my pins and a 650% increase of daily clicks is seriously impressive!
 So, toot toot!

 Between November ’16 and March ’17, I was pinning ~20 images a day.
 Then at the beginning of March I bumped it up to ~40 pins a day.
 And you can clearly see the jump in the graphs above.
 Now that you’ve heard about the results, let’s backtrack for a minute…